Materials-Consortia/OPTIMADE/optimade.md

 * **description**: Description of the entry.
-* **properties**: A dictionary describing queryable properties for this entry type, where each key is a property ID, each value is a description of the property, along with the units.
+* **properties**: A dictionary describing queryable properties for this entry type, where each key is a property ID.
+  Each value is a dictionary, with the required key 'description' and optional key 'unit'. property, along with the units.
 * **formats**: Output formats available for this type of entry.
 * **output\_fields\_by\_format**: Available output fields for this entry type as